-As outlined above, RepliCel has assessed the fair value of the potential liability represented by the put option issued to YOFOTO which assessment is further disclosed in Note 8.
+Replicel made estimates on the issuance of the put liability disclosed in Note 7 to the financial statements.
 The put liability is a financial liability recorded initially at the present value of the potential exercise price of the put.
-Management is required to assign a fair effective interest rate to use in appropriately discounting the potential exercise price over the term of the put liability to its fair value at issuance.
+Management is required to make an estimate to determine the effective interest rate to appropriately discount the potential exercise price over the term of the put liability to its fair value at issuance.
+Subsequent to its initial recording, the put liability is accreted up to the full face value at the end of the term of the agreement.